 The development of skills in Spanish language to an intermediate level, with emphasis on speaking, listening, reading and writing.
 Students will increase their proficiency in Spanish communication and develop their knowledge of the culture and values of Spanish peoples.

 Are you interested in learning Spanish?
 Are you planning to travel around Latin America or Spain?
-This course will develop student's skills in Spanish language to an intermediate level, with emphasis on speaking, listening, reading and writing.
+This paper will develop students' skills in Spanish language to an intermediate level, with emphasis on speaking, listening, reading and writing.
 Students will also be trained in the grammatical analysis of intermediate-level Spanish.

 |Paper title||Intermediate Spanish 1|